-Karyn Sobels was appointed Deputy President of the Victorian Chamber on 17 November 2016, with over 30 years’ experience in the Retail, Telecommunications and Banking sectors.
+Karyn Sobels was appointed President of the Victorian Chamber on 14 November 2019, following three years as Deputy President.
+Karyn has over 30 years’ experience in the Retail, Telecommunications and Banking sectors.

 As a business owner and Chair of Victorian Chamber’s Small Business Taskforce, she has a significant appreciation for the challenges and opportunities faced by SMEs.
 Karyn holds a BA, a Masters in Commercial Law and is a Fellow of the Australian Institute of Company Directors.

-Adrian Kloeden is a non-executive Director and Chairman.
-He currently serves as Chairman of Infrastructure Partnerships Australia, Chairman of Aquasure Holdings Pty Ltd and associated companies, Chairman of Hancock Victorian Plantations Holdings Pty Ltd and associated companies, and a Director of The Smith Family.
+Adrian Kloeden was appointed Deputy President of the Victorian Chamber on 14 November 2019.
+Adrian is a non-executive Director and currently serves as Chairman of Aquasure Holdings Pty Ltd and associated companies, Chairman of Hancock Victorian Plantations Holdings Pty Ltd and associated companies, and a Director of The Smith Family.

 Adrian’s management experience covers a wide variety of industries, including forestry, agribusiness, manufacturing, distribution, retail, research and development, brand management, technology, e-commerce, defence and tourism and transport.
 He has held leadership positions in large and small public and private companies and government related organisations in many regions of the world.